SEI-R-2-22/u1_lab_jurassic_objects/README.md

 6. Create a new reasonably named variable to track the total annual cost of operation for the mines by adding the previously stored budgets.

-7. Access and console log the "Parasaurolophus" specimen.
+7. Access and console log the "Stegosaurus" specimen.

 ![Goldblum](https://media4.giphy.com/media/3oD3YQjT2cSZTsy6Va/giphy.gif)